ieeevr/2027/contribute/3dui-contest/index.md

     </p>
     <p>

-        Selected contestants will be required to provide a software demonstration of their solutions using the OpenXR standard, ensuring compatibility with consumer mixed-reality hardware.
+        Selected contestants will be required to provide a software demonstration of their solutions at the conference.
     </p>

     <h2 id="eligibility">Eligibility</h2>